PanicStation.org

 Do not do these things

-• Do not approve if the sign-off implies you personally verified hours you can’t confirm.
+• Do not approve a time record if the sign-off would misrepresent what you checked.

-• Do not destroy, conceal, or alter records to “fix” the problem.
+• Do not destroy, conceal, or alter records to make the issue appear resolved.

 What to do now

-2. Send a short written message refusing to certify what you can’t verify.
-Example: “I can’t verify these time entries.
-Please advise the approved verification method or alternate approver so payroll can be processed correctly.”
+2. Send a short written message.
+For example: “I cannot verify these time entries from the records available to me.
+Please advise the approved exception process or alternate approver so the records can be handled correctly.”

 What can wait